Zampogna: Construction

 All chanters and drones are fixed into a single round stock that the bag is attached to.
 Each chanter is tuned differently, according to the tradition it represents, and there are dozens.
 Typically, the double-reeded versions will have a soprano chanter on the right and a bass chanter on the left (called, respectively, ritta and manga—meaning 'right' and 'left'—in the tradition of Southern Latium) with an alto drone (bordone being the generic name); but as many as three drones, the other tuned above and below the basic chord can be used, or, in the case of the Marches tradition, no drones at all.

 The single reed versions consist of the surdullina types of the Province of Cosenza and Catanzaro, and the ciaramella or ciaramedda of Messina and Catania in Sicily, as well as in Southern Calabria.
 The surdullina is a very short chantered version of the instrument that is used to play tarantellas primarily, while the ciaramedda can play all of the traditional regional melodies the other types can.

 The traditional reeds are made from stalks of the Giant Reed Arundo donax, called "canna marina" in Italian.
 The double reed versions may also be made from plastic.
 The single reeds are made from a single section of the cane.

 Traditionally the bags are made from goat hides that are removed from the slaughtered animal in one piece, cured, turned inside out, then tied off just in front of the rear legs, one of the front legs serving to house the blow pipe with its simple leather valve (soffietto), and the other tied off.
 The typical round stock into which both chanters and drones are fixed goes into the neck of the skin.
 The hair is left on, and is contained in the inside of the bag (otre).
 Today, however, some pipers are substituting the traditional goat and sheep hide bags with a rubber inner tube or wintex which is covered with an artificial fleece.
 This practice of using the synthetic bag is particularly popular among the pipers from Scapoli in the Molise region, and those of Atina in Latium.

+A keyed Lucanian zampogna documented by the Metropolitan Museum of Art illustrates how makers matched woods to different structural functions: softer, more workable maple was used for the bells and stock, while harder olive wood was selected for the melodic-pipe bores to support stable tuning.
+Its oilcloth bag and synthetic-resin mouthpiece were probably later additions associated with twentieth-century European experiments in alternatives to animal hide; according to the museum's curatorial account, such substitutes did not displace goat hide in present-day zampogna making.